 glove-memory is the memory layer for Glove.
 Storage-agnostic adapter contracts, schema-first ontology, and auto-registered tool surfaces.
-Four complementary, independently usable subsystems with bring-your-own storage.
+Five complementary, independently usable subsystems with bring-your-own storage.

 Entity, episodic, and resources use a reader / curator split — readers attach to the conversational agent, curators run as orchestrator-driven extractors.
 Context is different: it's user-configured rather than curator-extracted, so it uses a single registration that gives the agent both read and write tools plus system-prompt injection.